 At Foot Anstey, we assist our clients with any intellectual property issue relating to the ownership, registration, enforcement and exploitation of these rights.
-Our expert lawyers have a holistic approach to helping you manage, enforce and exploit your intellectual property rights, whether that’s proactive protection, helping to resolve disputes or supporting you with intellectual property related deals and agreements.
+Our expert intellectual property lawyers have a holistic approach to helping you manage, enforce and exploit your intellectual property rights, whether that’s proactive protection, helping to resolve disputes or supporting you with intellectual property related deals and agreements.
 Given that we know how intellectual property rights are enforced in the courts, we are well placed to use this knowledge to help our clients avoid or limit the cost and hassle of litigation by ensuring they obtain the right protection in the first place and resolve disputes quickly.

 You can be reassured that you will always have access to our Partners and high quality legal specialists, who know how to deal with your issue in most efficient way and who are not afraid to challenge when necessary.
 The team is made up of creative problem-solvers, who are able to provide flexible solutions to suit your needs.
 This could include working in-house for clients or providing an outsourced legal function for Boards.
 We have offices in Bristol, Plymouth, Exeter, Southampton, Taunton & Truro, and our extensive experience extends beyond the UK and we regularly collaborate with other firms abroad, including partner intellectual property law firms in the US, Europe, Australia and South Africa.